Alan Shearer: Media

 After his retirement and following guest appearances, Shearer became a regular pundit for the BBC's Match of the Day.
 He also formed part of the team which covered the World Cups and European Championships from 2006 onwards for the BBC.
+Since August 2023 Shearer has been a co-host of The Rest Is Football alongside Gary Lineker and Micah Richards.
+During the 2026 FIFA World Cup the show was broadcast on Netflix.

 Former Newcastle chairman Freddy Shepherd announced that, after Shearer finished the 2005–06 season as Newcastle's caretaker assistant manager, he would become the club's "Sporting Ambassador" for the 2006–07 season.
 However, in September 2008, tabloids reported that Shearer was removed from this largely honorary position by the club's owner Mike Ashley – though these reports were denied by the club.

 During his playing career Shearer appeared in commercials for the sports drink Lucozade.
 He is among a group of high-profile athletic figures in British pop culture to promote the brand, which includes Olympic champions Daley Thompson and Linford Christie, footballer John Barnes, rugby player Jonny Wilkinson, and Tomb Raider heroine Lara Croft.

 Shearer features in EA Sports' FIFA video game series; he was included in the FIFA 15 Ultimate Team Legends.

 On 10 March 2023, following the suspension of Gary Lineker as the host of Match of the Day for allegedly breaching BBC impartiality rules by criticising the government's asylum policy on Twitter, Shearer alongside other pundits announced that they would not present the following episode of the show in solidarity with Lineker.

 In October 2024, Shearer's famous quote from UEFA Euro 2024, pressure is for tyres was used by the HarrisWalz campaign.

 In November 2024, it was announced that Shearer is set to manage one of the 12 teams in the upcoming Baller League, a six-a-side football league.